NRCan/GSC-Field-Application/README.md

 ## Latest Version

-Please download the latest version (1.2) from the [Release page](https://github.com/NRCan/GSC-Field-Application/releases/tag/1.2)
+Please download the latest version (1.2) from the [Release page](https://github.com/NRCan/GSC-Field-Application/releases/tag/1.2).

 ## Data Format

 The current application uses a SQLite data format to store all information gathered by users.
 In addition, a spatial extension called SpatialLite can be added to it and used in any GIS software like QGIS, ESRI ArcGIS or ESRI Desktop Pro.

+## Wiki

+The [Github Wiki](https://github.com/NRCan/GSC-Field-Application/wiki) has helpful documentation and videos for your use including a video highlighting the [top ten features](https://www.youtube.com/watch?v=Q-L2iQuTulk&list=PLmWZ-zVvFerjDBzcOUsH5pIRZBOS6wCLF&index=6) in the GSC Field App.

 ### Development environment

-Universal Windows Platform (UWP), Visual Studio Pro, 2019
+Universal Windows Platform (UWP), Visual studio 2019-2022

 ## Contacts